rbrtsmith/js-snippets/README.md

 ##Minimum
 Takes an array of numbers and returns the lowest value.

+##Merge
+Function that tkes any number of objects and returns a new object containing all the properties of the passed objects.
+Duplicate properties will overwrite one another.

 ##RemoveDuplicates
 Takes an array and returns a new array of unique values &mdash; removes duplicates.